 Tennessee Hands & Voices

-Tennessee Hands & Voices is a statewide nonprofit organization dedicated to supporting families and their children who are deaf or hard of hearing, as well as the professionals who serve them.
+Tennessee Hands and Voices is a statewide nonprofit organization dedicated to supporting families and their children who are deaf or hard of hearing, as well as the professionals who serve them.
 Tennessee’s chapter was launched in early 2011.
 Annual socials will allow parents the opportunity to network with parents and learn from one another.
-Tennessee Hands & Voices is a parent-driven, parent/professional collaborative group that is unbiased towards communication modes and methods.
+Tennessee Hands and Voices is a parent-driven, parent/professional collaborative group that is unbiased towards communication modes and methods.
 Monthly conference calls allow parents and professionals statewide to set goals and objectives for chapter growth and outreach to new families.
-More information about Hands & Voices program (state and national) can be found below.
+More information about Hands and Voices program (state and national) can be found below.

-- National Hands & Voices
+- National Hands and Voices

-- Tennessee Hands & Voices
+- Tennessee Hands and Voices